Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Red Sox were upset in every contest.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.

 Red Sox Betting Records & Stats

-- The Red Sox have been named as the underdog four times this season but have yet to come away with a victory in any of those games.
+- The Red Sox have been underdogs in five games this season and have come away with the win one time (20%) in those contests.

-- Boston has been at least a -105 moneyline underdog four times this season, but was upset in all of those games.
+- This season, Boston has been at least a -105 underdog on the moneyline four times, losing each of those contests.

-- The moneyline set for this matchup implies the Red Sox have a 51.2% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.

 - The Red Sox have yet play a game with a spread this season.